Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Spinal cord** A bundle of neurons that leaves the brain and runs down the length of the back and is the main means for transmitting messages between the brain and the body.

 - `Example:` The spinal cord is not just a communication channel.
 It also controls some simple behaviors on its own, without any help from the brain.
 An example is the way the knee jerks forward when it is tapped with a rubber hammer.
 This behavior is a type of refl ex , an automatic, involuntary response to an incoming stimulus.
 A refl ex is also at work when you touch a hot stove and immediately withdraw your hand.
-Although the brain eventually analyzes and reacts to the situation (“Ouch—hot stove—pull away!”), the initial withdrawal is directed only by neurons in the spinal cord.
+Although the brain eventually analyzes and reacts to the situation (“Ouch—hot stove—pull away!”), the initial withdrawal is directed only by neurons in the spinal cord.

 - **Reflex** An automatic, involuntary response to an incoming stimulus.